 Other research interests involve the publication of the Theory of Evolution by means of Natural selection by Alfred Russel Wallace and Charles Darwin.

-Fellow of the Royal Society of Biology, elected but not active Fellow of the Geological Society of London and Linnean Society, Chartered Science Teacher
+Fellow of the Royal Society of Biology, Fellow of the Linnean Society of London, elected but not active Fellow of the Geological Society of London and Linnean Society, Chartered Science Teacher